AdamHede/The-oligarchs-gambit/storylines/world-bible.md

 # World Bible: The Oligarchy

+## Player Role & Game Philosophy

+**You are the Oligarch.** Not just any oligarch—you're the one who clawed your way to the very top.
+Through cunning, ruthlessness, and probably a few convenient "accidents," you now sit at the apex of power in The Motherland.

+**Your Goals:**
+- **Get Rich**: Accumulate obscene personal wealth.
+Billions aren't enough—you want your name on Forbes lists and palaces that make Versailles look quaint.
+- **Stay in Power**: The throne is slippery.
+Keep the elites loyal, the public compliant, and your enemies six feet under (or in Siberia).
+- **Write History**: Shape your legacy.
+Liberator?
+Modernizer?
+Strongman?
+The narrative is yours to craft.
+- **Don't Lose Face**: Respect and fear are everything.
+Humiliation is worse than bankruptcy.

+**The Tone**: This is dark comedy satire—cynical, absurd, and unapologetically corrupt.
+Think *Dr. Strangelove* meets *The Death of Stalin*.
+You're not here to be liked, make friends, or save the world.
+You're here to extract wealth, consolidate power, and occasionally make spectacularly terrible decisions that somehow work out (or don't).

+**Gameplay Philosophy**: The game rewards bold, decisive action—usually of the questionable variety.
+Seize that yacht.
+Rig that election.
+Polonium that blogger.
+The "safe" choice often leads to slow decline, while the audacious choice opens new (terrifying) opportunities.
+This is an evil dictator simulator.
+Lean into it.

+---

 ## The Setting: The Motherland (Rossiya-adjacent)

 The game takes place in a vast, resource-rich, transcontinental nation simply called **"The Motherland"** (or sometimes just "The Federation").
 It is a place of stark contrasts: frozen tundras sitting atop trillions in gas reserves, crumbling Soviet-era brutalist apartment blocks overshadowed by glittering neo-futurist skyscrapers, and babushkas selling pickles outside luxury boutiques that sell $5,000 handbags.